 As a result of the lockdown ordered to face the pandemic, the world has suffered the heaviest decrement of global GDP since 1929.
-The FMI released its forecast for the GDP in 2020 (figure 1), predicting a 7.5% contraction in the GDP of the eurozone, -5.9% growth in the US and -6.5 in the United Kingdom.
+The FMI released its forecast for the GDP in 2020 (figure 1).
+It predicts a 7.5% contraction in the GDP of the eurozone, -5.9% growth in the US and -6.5 in the United Kingdom.
 However, it also expects an increment between 4 and 5% of their GDP for 2021.
-Countries has been impacted differently due to the spread of COVID-19 in its region, the government responses to the pandemic and the sectors which powered its economy.
-As there have been huge differences among the different sectors, oil & gas and airlines sectors have suffered an unprecedented shock in demand.
+Countries have been impacted differently due to the dissimilar spread of COVID-19 in their region.
+It also has been conditioned by the government responses to the pandemic and the sectors which powered its economy.
+As there have been huge differences among the different sectors.
+Oil & gas and airlines sectors have suffered an unprecedented shock in demand.
 On the other way, there have been industries which have increased its revenues due to the pandemic, as the tech sector due to the increment of use of products such as Netflix or Zoom, retailers as Amazon or Biotech firms racing to find the vaccine.

 Due to the restrictions, a lot of business have had to close, millions of workers have lost their jobs, or they are on hold, and it makes diminish the consumption, creating a destructive cycle for the economy.

 The common answer from the central banks across the world has been to launch an economic stimulus (QE).
 However, it boosts the monetary base and potentially creates inflation.
 In addition to that, it tends to diminish the currency rate against others.
 In this case, as the responses of all countries have been the same, the currency rates have not changed a lot.
 At least, in the developed countries.
-The story is quite different in the developing economies, which have a huge reliance on the dollar and their currencies have been severely affected.
+The story is quite different in developing economies.
+It is because they have a huge reliance on the dollar and their currencies have been severely affected.